What is UEN in Singapore: Unique Entity Number Guide

 Step 2: Registering your business

 The BizFile+ website is used for registration.
-Unless your company is in a regulated industry like design, real estate, or defense, it is a reasonably simple process that can usually be finished in one sitting.
+Unless your company is in a regulated industry like design, real estate, or defence, it is a reasonably simple process that can usually be finished in one sitting.

 The registration charge for sole proprietors, partnerships, and LLPs is $115 for a one-year registration and $175 for a three-year registration.
 If business continues, the registration must be renewed.